-- exploit to the maximum extent possible the potential offered by "dual-use" assets; - and navigation; - set foster co-operation between European countries and aim at multinational projects.
+- exploit to the maximum extent possible the potential offered by "dual-use" assets; - use space assets smartly in the three domains: earth observation, telecommunications and navigation; - foster co-operation between European countries and aim at multinational projects.

 Due to the size of the country, it is evident that Belgium depends on multinational approach to acquire a significant satellite programming capability.
 The participation in HELIOS 2, French led, multilateral satellite project, is the most recent example.